openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

   user does not explicitly specify one when creating a token.
 Setting this attribute does not grant any actual authorization on the project, and is merely provided for the user's convenience.
 Therefore, the referenced project does not need to exist within the user's domain.
+If user's default project is invalid, it will be ignored at token creation.

 - `description` (string)